-Town Hall meetings are held to make announcements and to discuss changes in the policy and procedures of the unit.
-Inmates are encouraged to ask pertinent questions of the staff and any guest speakers who are present.
+Town Hall meetings are held as necessary to make announcements and to discuss changes in the policy and procedures of the unit.
+Inmates are encouraged to ask pertinent questions of staff and any guest speakers who are present.
 These questions should pertain to the unit as a whole, rather than personal questions or problems.
-Personal issues will be resolved by unit staff during the regular working hours which are posted in each unit.
+Personal problems/questions should be brought to the attention of your Unit Staff.